C PERMIT

 C permit after 5 years

-The required time of 10 years of residency in Switzerland may be shortened when the applicant is well integrated (art.
+The number of years spent in Switzerland required to apply for a C permit may be shortened when the applicant is well integrated (art.
 34 al. 4 LEI).

-Thus, a C permit can be granted after 5 consecutive years in Switzerland while holding a B permit if the following requirements are demonstrated:
+Thus, a C permit can be granted after 5 consecutive years in Switzerland while holding a B permit if the following requirements are met:

-- Successful integration of the applicant and family members aged 12 years and over;
+- Successful integration of the applicant and family members aged 12 and above;

 - Respect of the Swiss legal system and Constitutional values;

-- Knowledge of French (for the canton of Geneva) at A2 written B1 spoken level, an official French certificate is required;
+- Knowledge of the language spoken in the canton at an A2 written and B1 spoken level – an official language certificate is required;

-- Willingness to participate in the economic and social life of the country and to adapt (being employed or proof of a study plan);
+- Willingness to participate in the economic and social life of the country and to integrate (being employed or proof of a study plan);

-- When the applicant was previously granted a C permit for at least 10 years and has not lived abroad for more than 6 years.
+- For an applicant having previously been granted a C permit for at least 10 years : not having lived abroad for more than 6 years.

-The years spent under a B study permit are not accounted for the fast-tracked C permit unless the applicant has obtained a B work permit after his studies for a minimum of 2 years.
+The years spent under a B study permit are not considered for the fast-track C permit unless the applicant obtained a B work permit after his studies for at least 2 years.

 The C permit is automatically granted after 5 years of legal residence in Switzerland to:

-- Spouses of Swiss nationals or holders of C permit as from the date of marriage in Switzerland or the date of entry into Switzerland in the case of marriage abroad;
+- Spouses of Swiss nationals or C permit holders as of the marriage in Switzerland or the date of entry into Switzerland in the case of a marriage abroad;

 More free content on Permits in Switzerland